17 Sep What is Asphalt Recycling?

 First and foremost, prior to understanding how asphalt recycling reduces costs, it is important to understand asphalt recycling.

 Asphalt recycling starts with recycled asphalt, which contains reprocessed pavement.
-According to the Federal Highway Administration, recycled asphalt (otherwise known as RAP) starts with old, broken or damaged asphalt.
+According to the Federal Highway Administration, reclaimed asphalt (otherwise known as RAP) starts with old, broken or damaged asphalt.

 “Reclaimed asphalt pavement (RAP) is the term given to removed and/or reprocessed pavement materials containing asphalt and aggregates.
 These materials are generated when asphalt pavements are removed for reconstruction, resurfacing, or to obtain access to buried utilities.
 When properly crushed and screened, RAP consists of high-quality, well-graded aggregates coated by asphalt cement.”